Baihakki Khaizan: International career

 He made his debut for the Singapore against Hong Kong on 4 August 2003.
+On 15 December 2004, Baihaikki scored his first goal for his country in a 2-0 win against Cambodia in the 2004 AFF Championship.

 He was part of the team that won the Tiger Cup in 2005 and the 2007 ASEAN Football Championship.
 Then captain of the Under-23 team, he led the Young Lions out for the 2005 Southeast Asian Games in Philippines and also won a bronze medal for the 2007 edition in Korat, Thailand.
 He lifted the Suzuki Cup in December 2012, after scoring the eventual winner in the first leg.
 Singapore went on to beat Thailand 3–1 on aggregate.

 Baihakki reached his milestone 100th cap in a friendly match against China on 6 September 2013.
 He was inducted into the FIFA Century Club in December 2013.

-As of January 2018, Baihakki has amassed 129 caps for his country.

-In March 2019, Baihakki announced his retirement from international football after amassing 134 caps for the Lions.
-He came back from retirement for the 2022 World Cup Qualifiers.
-He played for the Lions in a 2–2 draw against Yemen on September 5, 2019.
+In March 2019, Baihakki announced his retirement from international football after amassing 134 caps for the Lions, but he came back from retirement for the 2022 World Cup Qualifiers.
+He played for the Lions in a 2–2 draw against Yemen on 5 September 2019.
+He played his last final match for Singapore on 11 June 2021 against Saudi Arabia at the King Saud University Stadium in Riyadh.
+Baihakki has amassed 142 caps for his country.

-Related activities

-After announcing his retirement on 1 February 2022, Baihakki also announced he had taken new roles with the Football Association of Singapore (FAS).
-He became the Lead of Special Projects and ambassador with FAS.

-Outside football
+Other ventures

 Baihakki opened his interior design and renovation company in April 2013.
 He launched his second business, a spa, in March 2014.

+After announcing his retirement on 1 February 2022, Baihakki also announced he had taken new roles with the Football Association of Singapore (FAS).
+He became the Lead of Special Projects and Ambassador with FAS in February 2022 until March 2023 where he was promoted to Head of Planning in the FAS Technical Division office.

 Personal life

 Baihakki's father, Khaizan bin Muhammad, died when he was three.
 He has an elder sister and a younger brother.

 Baihakki is married to Norfasarie Mohd Yahya, a Singaporean flight attendant, actress and singer.
 They had been engaged since 1 April 2007.
 He has two sons and two daughters.

 Baihakki is featured in eFootball Pro Evolution Soccer 2020 alongside his Singapore teammate Hariss Harun.
-He will be the third Singaporean to be featured in a video game after Safuwan Baharudin.
+He will be the third Singaporean to be featured in a video game after Safuwan Baharudin in FIFA 15.